Home / Resume / Healthcare / CNA Resume

 What hiring managers actually look for

-Nursing directors and charge nurses scanning CNA resumes look for three things immediately:
+Nursing directors and charge nurses scanning certified nursing assistant resumes look for three things right away:

 1. 1

-Active CNA certification and BLS.
-Your state CNA certification and current BLS/CPR must be listed clearly.
+Active state CNA certification and BLS.
+Your state CNA certification, Nurse Aide Registry listing, and current BLS/CPR card must be listed clearly.
 Without these, your resume is automatically rejected.
-Include your certification number and expiration date.
+Include your registry number and expiration date.

 2. 2